 Your Lawn Needs Fertilizer

 Fertilizers rich in iron improve grass coloration, and a slow-release nitrogen fertilizer will stimulate grass blade growth, turning those brown lower portions of your lawn green again.
+Sunday’s fertilizers have a host of nutrients that improve grass color and health.

 Drought conditions cause grass to die or enter dormancy.
 This can be the cause of the initial browning of the lower portions of the grass in your yard.
 To determine if grass discoloration is caused by insufficient irrigation, check for these signs: